Laptops are powerful beasts on their own, but the right accessories can turn them into even more awesome devices for work, learning and play.

-Laptops are wonderfully capable on their own, but a few well-chosen accessories can transform how you work, learn, and create.
-After years of testing gear in classrooms, coffee shops, and tight airline seats, these are the add-ons I recommend most to students and professionals alike.
+These are the add-ons that, after years of testing gear in classrooms, coffee shops and cramped airline seats, I recommend most for students and professionals alike.

 Power that keeps pace